 First off, where is Nevis?

-Most people will immediately think about the major cruising hubs in the Caribbean (The BVI, USVI, St. Martin, Antigua) when booking a luxury charter holiday in the Caribbean, but there are many islands in between that offer a different luxury experience of island living.
+Most people will immediately think about the significant cruising hubs in the Caribbean (The BVI, USVI, St. Martin, Antigua) when booking Nevis Luxury Caribbean Experience.
+Still, there are many islands in between that offer different luxury experiences of island living.

-Nevis is definitely one of those places.
+Nevis is one of those places.
 Although, I may be partial after living there for most of my childhood.
-The 36-square mile island is located 60 or so miles in between St. Martin and Antigua and is a world apart from what you will find in the more touristy charter hubs.
+The 36-square-mile island is located 60 miles between St. Martin and Antigua and is a world apart from what you will find in the more touristy charter hubs.

 Nevis’ history is similar to many Caribbean islands.
-She was sighted by Christopher Columbus in 1493.
-It was already populated by Carib and Arawaks at the time.
-It was settled by the British in the 1600s, which ultimately lead to the decimation of the indigenous population.
+Christopher Columbus sighted her in 1493.
+Carib and Arawaks had already populated it at the time.
+It was settled by the British in the 1600s, ultimately leading to the indigenous population’s decimation.
 During the sugar trade, Nevis was a top producer for the British Empire and was often called Queen of the Caribees for her abundance.

 A Haven for the Rich and Famous

-Because of its relative obscurity, Nevis became a haven for celebrities trying to get away from it all including the late Princess Diana and members of certain rock bands (“Who?”
-You make ask.) and to this day, the island hasn’t caved in to the pressures of bringing in more tourists, whether via a new chain hotel or large cruise ships.
+Because of its relative obscurity, Nevis became a haven for celebrities trying to get away from it all, including the late Princess Diana and members of certain rock bands (“Who?”
+You make ask.).
+The island hasn’t caved into the pressures of bringing in more tourists via a new chain hotel or large cruise ships.

-Here are five things that are must do’s when you visit this beautiful island.
+Here are five must-dos when you visit this beautiful island…

 Climbing up the mountain is not for the faint of heart.
-It is over 30,000 feet of lush, verdant hillside, that will reward you with incredible views at the top if it is a clear day that is.
-It is not an easy climb for sure and it can take up to four hours to reach the peak.
+It is over 30,000 feet of the lush, verdant hillside, which will reward you with incredible views at the top of it is a clear day.
+It is not an easy climb, and it can take up to four hours to reach the peak.
 And it can be muddy.
-But it is certainly worth the journey and the drink at the bottom of the mountain will be all the more delicious as will be the meal that you’ve worked so hard for!
-Sunrise Tours provides guided tours of not only the mountain but great hikes throughout the rest of the island that are a little less arduous.
+But it is worth the journey, and the drink at the bottom of the mountain will be all the more delicious, as will the meal you’ve worked so hard for!
+Sunrise Tours provides guided tours of the mountain and great hikes throughout the rest of the island that is a little less arduous.

 Pinney’s and Paradise Beach